What is a dark and moody photography style?

 Portrait lighting patterns

 In portrait photography, because of the drama and shadows of Rembrandt lighting, it’s ideally suited to moody photography, as is split lighting.
+These are the two most dramatic lighting styles in portrait photography.

 The lighting and camera settings were the same for both images, taken seconds apart.
 The difference is my position changed.
 On the left she is between me and the light, so she is backlit.
 On the right the light is behind me, so she is is front lit.
 The moody vibe of the left image would have been improved if the white cupboard and chair in the background had been dark colors.